Misterio77/nix-starter-configs/README.md

-NixOS makes it easy to share common configuration between hosts (you might want to create a common directory for these), while keeping everything in sync. home-manager can help you sync your environment (from editor to WM and everything in between) anywhere you use it.
+NixOS makes it easy to share common configuration between hosts (you might want to create a common directory for these), while keeping everything in sync.
+Home-manager can help you sync your environment (from editor to WM and everything in between) anywhere you use it.
 Have fun!

 ## User password and secrets